jianliu10/jianliu.github.io/_posts/2019-03-10-DI-unified-data-process-platform.md

 The business context is assumed to be a large global retail company with ++ billions of annual revenues.
 The business needs to integrate various data into a centrl master data store to support many business operation systems, finance system, report system, forcasting system, and business intelligence analytics system.

-This document will use the following business operational systems as sample data sources:
+This document will use the following business service applications as sample data sources:

+- Catalog service.
+  Changes infrequently. extracted as end of day REST API JSON data.
+- Marketing service, including weeky promotions, daily super sales, and hourly flash sales Changes weekly and adjusted daily. end of day batch file
-- Sales system, including store sales transactions and online orders transactions.
+- Orders service. online orders transactions real-time streaming data
-- Marketing Tracking system, including promotions and advertising
-- Inventory Management System
+- Inventory service
-- Shipment tracking system
+  real-time streaming data
-- logs
+- logs from all service applications real-time streaming data
+- search service

 The data source systems supply the data in the channels: